Bimoan09/GraphQL-laravel/README.md

 some programming languages ​​that using familiar with GraphQL you can read in this document **http://graphql.org/code/#server-libraries**

-then you can be master using GraphQl and learn fun It with this documentation.. **http://graphql.org/learn/queries/**
+then you can be master using GraphQl and learn fun It with this documentation..
+[GraphQL documentation](**http://graphql.org/learn/queries/**)